ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Labeled LC-MSMS Workflow.md

 ##Caveats

-*   The intensity file should be the El-MAVEN outout in peak detailed format.
+*   The intensity file should be the El-MAVEN output in peak detailed format.
 *   The fragment mapping metadata file's name should start with "metadata_mq".
-*   The backround mapping metadata file's name should start with "metadata_sample".
+*   The background mapping metadata file's name should start with "metadata_sample".

 #Tutorial